ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Religious CocRTsnip.
-A young gentleman
-happening to sit at church in a pew adjoining
-one in which sat a young lady for whom he
 conceived a violent passion, was desirous of
 entering into a courtship on the spot ; but the
 place not suiting a formal declaration, the ex­